isaqueDaSilva/CupcakeCorner/README.md

-# Cupcake Corner Overview
+# Cupcake Corner
- Cupcake Corner is an App, which helps users place their cupcake orders.
+ An app that helps and simplify users to make their cupcake orders.

 # Features

 - List of available Cupcakes;
 - Newest Cupcake Highlight;
-- Create, Update and Delete an Cupcake(Admin Version)
+- Create, Update and Delete an Cupcake(Admin Version);
-- Real-Time information about Orders
+- Real-Time information about Orders;
-- Page to place a cupcake order
+- Page to make a cupcake order;
 - Profile page;
 - Authentication;